JustSayonikaDevTeam/JustSayonika/game/README.md

 This file defines information about your mod and contains the necessary code to build it that complies to Team Salvato's IPG.

+### affection.rpy

+This file holds the affection system

+### script-topics.rpy

+This file holds the random and player intiated dialogue.

 ### screens.rpy

 This file declares all the screens and styles used in DDLC like the main menu, dialog windows, etc.